mwilliams2014/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You must migrate your `liferay-ui` tags to the new tag names.
+You must update your `liferay-ui` tags to use the new names.
 If you prefer keeping the old names temporarily, you can rely on the compatibility layer offered by Liferay.
 To set this, add the `com.liferay.portal.web.compat` dependency to your project's build file.

-Be sure to update to the new tag names soon, as this compatibility layer is deprecated and will not be available for future releases.
+Use the updated tag names as soon as you're able, as this compatibility layer is deprecated and will not be available for future releases.

 #### Why was this change made?